emberjs/rfcs/text/0615-autotracking-memoization.md

   to an explosion of high level complexity, as Ember tries to provide every type of construct for users to use, rather than a low level primitive.

-- `cache` could return an object with a `value()` function instead of the function itself.
-This would give a more natural place for setting metadata such as `isConstCache`, but would sacrifice some of the ergonomics of the API.
-It also would require more object creations, and given this is a very commonly used, low-level API, it would make sense for it to avoid a design that could be limited in terms of performance in this way.

-- `trackedMemoize` is a somewhat more accurate name that may make more sense to the average user.
-It does however collide with the `tracked` import, and will likely pop up in autocomplete tooling because of this, which would not be ideal.
-As a low-level API, this function should generally not be very visible to average users.
+- Expose a more functional or more object-oriented API.
+This would be a somewhat higher level API than the one proposed here, which may be a bit more ergonomic, but also would be less flexible.
+Since this is a new primitive and we aren't sure what features it may need in the future, the current design keeps the implementation open and lets us experiment without foreclosing on a possible higher level design in the future.